llmOS/opencopilot/README.md

 ## OpenCopilot overview

 OpenCopilot provides one coherent end-to-end stack for building your copilot.
-From LLM selection (open-source LLMs upcoming), knowledge base, monitoring, evaluation, etc - it's purposely designed with all the necessary parts in order to get your copilot running in a single day with ease and iterate it towards production.
+From LLM selection (open-source LLMs upcoming), knowledge base, monitoring, evaluation, etc - it's designed with all the necessary parts in order to get your copilot running in a single day with ease and iterate it towards production.

 ![opencopilot_stack](https://github.com/opencopilotdev/opencopilot/assets/5147210/140ca313-cf8a-4635-913e-8dbb5e33e8d4)